Justin-Credible/Ionic-TypeScript-Starter/docs/development-tips.md

 # Running iOS Simulator Remotely

-If you are developing your application on a Windows or Linux machine, but want to test and run your application on iOS, you can do so using the `gulp remote-emulate-ios` task to target a remote OS X machine.
+If you are developing your application on a Windows or Linux machine, but want to test and run your application on iOS, you can do so using the `gulp emulate-ios-remote` task to target a remote OS X machine.

 First, you'll need to install the `remotebuild` package via npm on the OS X machine you want to use to build the project and run the simulator.
-Note that since the Cordova project will be built on the OS X machine, you must make sure you have all the build prerequisites installed as well (Xcode, etc.).
+Note that since the Cordova project will be built on the OS X machine, you must make sure you have all the build prerequisites installed as well (XCode, etc.).

 ```
 $ npm install -g remotebuild
 $ remotebuild start
 ```

-Next, you'll edit `remote-build.json`, located in the root of the starter project.
+Next, you'll edit `resources/build/remote.yml`, located in the root of the starter project.
 This file will let you set the host name, port, and URL to point at your OS X machine, as well as configure other settings.

-Finally, execute `gulp remote-emulate-ios` from the root of the starter project.
+Finally, execute `gulp emulate-ios-remote` from the root of the starter project.
 This will take care of compiling TypeScript, building a payload, and uploading it to the OS X machine so it can be built.

 # Visual Studio Code

 ## Shortcuts

-If you are usig VS Code, you can use <kbd>⌘ Command</kbd><kbd>⇧ Shift</kbd><kbd>B</kbd> to build the application.
+If you are using VS Code, you can use <kbd>⌘ Command</kbd><kbd>⇧ Shift</kbd><kbd>B</kbd> to build the application.
 This will execute the `gulp ts` task.

 Additionally, you can use <kbd>⌘ Command</kbd><kbd>⇧ Shift</kbd><kbd>R</kbd>, then begin typing the name of a gulp task to run.